Mardi Gras in Louisiana

 ST. TAMMANY PARISH/LOUISIANA'S NORTHSHORE

-Extravagant boat parades and bedazzled lawnmower contests headline a series of one-of-a-kind traditions in St. Tammany Parish.
+Extravagant boat parades and bedazzled lawnmower contests headline one-of-a-kind traditions in St. Tammany Parish.

 Tangipahoa Parish Mardi Gras